-Let’s say we spend a considerable amount of time and money on the design and functionality of our websites to pull attention and make conversions.
-That’s all good and well, but what if your website text is what’s actually making you drive business with a flat tire?
+Let’s say we spend a considerable amount of time and money on the design and functionality of our website to pull attention and make conversions.
+That’s all good and well, but what if your website text is actually making you drive business with a flat tire?
 How do we identify if your website copy is the issue?

 When we land on a website, we’re usually there for a reason.
 We’d like to quickly know what the business is, what they do, and more importantly – what they can do FOR us.

-The most common mistake we see in website copy is that a business will only mention what their company is, has, and all their achievements.
+The most common mistake we see in website copy is that a business will only mention what their company is, has, and their achievements.
 Cool.
 What’s in it for me?

 What’s in it For Me?
 (WIIFM)

 The “What’s in it For Me” method is a widely known technique used by copywriters all over the world.
 Even Neil Patel sees the importance of this method, and he helps companies like Amazon, GM, HP, and Viacom grow their revenue.
-He, among others, suggest that you apply the “So What” test to determine if you’re making that devastating mistake that many copywriters and marketers do in creating copy in an attempt to drive conversions.
+He, among others, suggest that you apply the “So What” test to determine if you’re making a devastating mistake that many copywriters and marketers do in creating copy in an attempt to drive conversions.
 The “So What” test is simply reading over the copy and asking.. well..
 “So What?”.

 Here’s an example:

-Find the Benefit – “You’ll have more control of your car, helping to prevent accidents”
+Find the Benefit – “You’ll have more control of your car, helping to prevent accidents.”

 Ask “So What?” again to Find The Deeper Benefit – “This car will keep your family safe on the road”

-Result: “This car features ABS Anti-lock brakes to give you more control, prevent accidents, and keep you and your family safe on the road.
+Result: “This car features ABS anti-lock brakes to give you more control, prevent accidents, and keep you and your family safe on the road.”

-Now, instead of applying the method to a product, let’s apply it to a business that provides services.
-Here is an example of converting “we” language into “you” language, thus answering the question “What’s in it for me?”
+Now instead of applying the method to a product, let’s apply it to a business that provides services.
+Here is an example of converting “we” language into “you” language.
+Thus, answering the question “What’s in it for me?”

 At Ultra Dynamic Graphics, we are experienced professionals dedicated to providing high-quality and affordable web development.
 We have a long history of deliverying stellar projects to clients all over the world.
 We service a wide range of business sectors and we pride ourselves on our innovative approach to design and unparalled commitment to customer service.

 At Ultra Dynamic Graphics, you can rely on our skillful team to build you a high-quality website that perfectly fits your style and budget.
 And when you work with us, you’ll join hundreds of happy customers from all over the world.
 Whatever business you’re in, let us show you our innovative approach to design.
 When it comes to customer service, you won’t find a more committed team.